prathibha20/priceofcar3/README.md

 Updated data should also provide a better indication on the latest features that consumers are looking for so that the Dealership can source these cars for their inventory.

-## License

-Open source projects are made available and contributed to under licenses that include terms that, for the protection of contributors, make clear that the projects are offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the projects.